Jaswal1p/swiss-quality-ReadMe/README.md

   * [Questions](#questions)

   # Description
-  You could have also written the function without the right-hand side assignment.
-However, if you leave out the right-hand side assignment, the function will look for at least one argument to be supplied when invoked, whereas in its current form, you can call drawChart() without supplying any parameters.
-The current design is useful if you want to be able to call the function without supplying any parameters.
-The other can be useful when you want to ensure an object is passed to the function.

   # Installation
   The following must be installed to run this application.

   # Usage
-  In order to use this app, To create quality ReadMe file from command line.
+  In order to use this app,
   # License
-  This project is licensed under the MIT license.
+  This project is licensed under the APACHE 2.0 license.
   ![GitHub license](https://img.shield.io/badge/license-MIT-blue.svg)
   # contributing
-  Contributors: undefined
+  Contributors:
   # Tests
-  The following is needed to run the test: use node index.js from command line.
+  The following is needed to run the test:
   # Questions
   If you have any questions about the repo/project, please open an issue or contact by my github username: Jaswal1p or my email: Jaswal1p@yahoo.com